NationalBankBelgium/stark/CONTRIBUTING.md

 ### Executing Stark's main build script
 Anytime you make modifications to a Stark package (e.g., stark-build, stark-core, ...), you'll need to
 * execute `npm run build` from the root directory of Stark
+* execute `npm install` again on the showcase to get those changes
 * execute `npm install` again on the starter to get those changes

 Stark's main build script is a fun Bash shell script heavily inspired by Angular's that